apache/trafficserver/doc/developer-guide/plugins/continuations/index.en.rst

 non-null mutexes because they're called within the processing of an HTTP transaction, and therefore have the transaction's mutex.

-It is also possible to specify a continuation's mutex as ``NULL``.
+It is also possible to specify a continuation's mutex as ``nullptr``.
 This should be done only when registering a continuation to a global hook, by a call to ``TSHttpHookAdd``.
 In this case, the continuation can be called simultaneously by different instances of HTTP SM running on